lugatuic/lugatuic.github.io/content/wifi.md

 This article assumes that you both have the correct wireless drivers installed, and that you are connecting to the network on UIC's campus.

-To connect to our network, make sure that you are connecting to **UIC-WiFi**.
+To connect to the main wireless network on campus, make sure that you are connecting to **UIC-WiFi**.

 ![A user with a KDE desktop connecting to UIC WiFi via the GUI on Fedora.](static/UIC-WiFi/uic-connection-example.png)
 ![A user with a GNOME desktop connecting to UIC WiFi.](static/UIC-WiFi/gnome-wifi.png)